saif-agamy/Level-Editor/README.md

 # Level Editor 🛠️
 A powerful and intuitive level editor built in python & pygame for designing game levels , real-time preview, and export support.
-Perfect for game developers and designers.
+Perfect for game developers and designers

+# using the editor
+there is an .exe file named "an exe" with an exported version of the editor to use it directly in production with out running any code!

+# screen-shots
 <h3>editor</h3>
 <img src="screenShots/editor.png" width="400" height="400">
 <h3>editor settings</h3>